 As long as you remain competent to manage your own legal affairs, you may terminate any power of attorney that you have previously executed.
 To the extent possible, you should collect and destroy the original powers of attorney and any copies, so as to avoid confusion or misrepresentation at a later date.

-The greatest need for a power of attorney -- the need most people have and many neglect -- is the healthcare proxy, a medical power of attorney that is created in anticipation of a medical emergency or disability.
+The greatest need for a power of attorney -- the need most people have and many neglect -- is the healthcare proxy, also known as a medical power of attorney, a document that is created in anticipation of a medical emergency or disability.
 A medical power of attorney allows you to choose in advance who will represent your interests in the event that you become incapacitated due to an illness, accident, or other disorder.

 What Happens if You Don't Have a Healthcare Proxy

 If you do not have a medical power of attorney, in the event of incapacity your loved ones may be forced to seek a court order to appoint a person, usually called a guardian, who will be authorized to oversee your medical care, where you receive your care, and to enforce your wishes in relation to your care.